Jonathan Pelto has been actively involved in Connecticut public policy, advocacy and electoral politics for 40 years.

 Over the years he’s also managed or worked on numerous political campaigns at the federal, state and local levels including campaigns Chris Dodd, Gary Hart, Connecticut gubernatorial and congressional campaigns and many state legislative races.

-Pelto is now a candidate for governor in Connecticut running as the nominee of the newly created Education and Democracy Party.
-Pelto’s running mate is Ebony Murphy, a school teacher and policy activist who lives in Hartford, Connecticut.
+In 2014, Pelto was a petitioning candidate for governor in Connecticut running as the nominee of the newly created Education and Democracy Party.
+Pelto’s running mate was Hartford Connecticut educator and policy activist, Ebony Murphy.
+Pelto and Murphy were not able to collect the necessary signatures to get on the November 2014 ballot.